Eastern Oregon Trail Updates

 -- #62-65 Lostine River Trailheads -- The road has worsened between the town of Lostine and the Lostine Guard Station.
 If you are driving to the trailheads for these four hikes, expect only the first 7 miles to be a paved, two-lane road.
 The next 5.2 miles to the Guard Station are washboard gravel.

--- #76 Pine Lakes -- The footbridge across Pine Creek at the one-mile mark of the trail has been damaged by a flood.
+-- #76 Pine Lakes -- The footbridge across Pine Creek at the one-mile mark of the trail was damaged by a flood in 2019.
 The bridge now tilts 45 degrees and only has a handrail on the upper side, so some hikers turn back.
+The bridge is expected to be repaired.

 -- #77 Fort Rock -- The Oregon State Parks Dept. is now offering guided tours of Fort Rock Cave for $10 on Thursdays or Fridays from late May through July.
 To sign up, check https://oregonstateparks.org/index.cfm?do=parkPage.dsp_parkPage&parkId=170https://oregonstateparks.org/index.cfm?do=parkPage.dsp_parkPage&parkId=170.